garylirocks/quickrefs/azure-networking.markdown

 Details: https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#azure-platform-considerations

 - **Licensing (Key Management Service)**: Windows images running in a VM will send request to the Key Management Service host services.
 The request is made outbound through port 1688.
 - **VMs in load-balanced pools**: Source port and address are from the originating computer, not the load balancer.
-The destination port and address are for the destination VM, not he load balancer
+The destination port and address are for the destination VM, not the load balancer
 - **Azure service instances**: Instances of some Azure services could be or must be deployed in vnet subnets.
 You need to be aware of the port requirements for these services running in a subnet when applying NSGs.
 - **Outbound email**: Depending on your subscription type, you may not be able to send email directly over TCP port 25.
 Use an authenticated SMTP relay service (typically over TCP port 587)